toledkrw/Aula-DataScience-Trabalho1/readme.md

 <br/>

 ## 🧻 TODOs
-- [ ] Add functionality to save data from the project folder, not from the execution environment
+- [X] Add functionality to save data from the project folder, not from the execution environment
 - [ ] Add optional parameterization for pagination size of the search module (default is set to 100)
+- [X] Add TRUSTED layer process
+- [X] Add REFINED layer process
+- [ ] Add STORED layer process

 <!-- ASSETS -->